OBF/bosc_materials/BOSC_review_process.md

 BOSC is run by volunteers--we couldn't do it without your help!
 To understand the process and so you can more effectively conduct your work, please review these guidelines before signing up as a reviewer.

-## BOSC 2025
+## BOSC 2026

-[BOSC 2026](https://www.open-bio.org/events/bosc/) will be a track (also called a Community of Special Interest, or COSI) of [ISMB 2026](https://www.iscb.org/ismb2026/), which will be held in person in Washington, DC, USA (with a remote participation option.
+[BOSC 2026](https://www.open-bio.org/events/bosc/) will be a track (also called a Community of Special Interest, or COSI) of [ISMB 2026](https://www.iscb.org/ismb2026/), which will be held in person in Washington, DC, USA (with a remote participation option).
 ISMB has many COSIs.
 Each COSI has its own review committee and process.
 This document applies only to BOSC.

 ## Reviewer requirements